Cycling Topanga and Old Topanga Roads

-Unlike most other climbs in the Santa Monica Mountains, Topanga winds through a forested canyon, so there is little to no view for most of the ride.
+Unlike most other climbs in the Santa Monica Mountains, Topanga winds through a steep and forested canyon, so there is little to no view for most of the ride.
 Sometimes it’s difficult to tell that you’re ascending, since you're surrounded by trees.
 This is one of the only rides in the Santa Monica Mountains that is shaded for a large portion.

 3.8 miles at 3.6% average grade to the community of Topanga

 Topanga comes from the Tongva tribe and means “where the mountain meets the sea”

 Right at the intersection where you turn on to Old Topanga Road, there’s a little cluster of shops, among which is the Waterlily Cafe.
 Here I stopped and grabbed my daily afternoon macchiato, as well as an incredible Tuna salad sandwich.

 We leave the main Highway 27 at the junction of Topanga and Old Topanga Roads.

 Traffic is lighter on for the last 4.1 miles at 3.6% on Old Topanga Road.